anotherancientalien/DataForensics/README.md

 This tool is written to complete the module assignment.

 A disk image file can be created using FTK imager, which also can be used to explore raw data on a hard disk.

+This Tool can be improved in numerous ways, need further work.